Bombaat: Release and reception

-Bombaat was released around the same time as Ramya-starrer Antu Intu Preeti Bantu.
+Bombaat was released around the same time as Ramya-starrer Anthu Inthu Preethi Banthu.
 A critic from Sify called the story "water thin" and opined that "Added to it is the mother sentiment plus Mano Murthy’s rehashed tunes from his earlier films, makes it messy."
 R G Vijayasarathy of Rediff.com gave the film a rating of two out of five stars and opined that "All this might just appeal to Ganesh's fans despite the poor script".
 Deccan Herald said, "Bombaat is better left alone for a quickest burial at the boxoffice and one’s money better spent at bhel-puris, badushahs, chais, cappuccinos, and Cafe au Laits than let Bombaat make bheja-fry of you brains and mincemeat of your mindspace".
 The audience criticised Ganesh's characterisation.
 Rajendra Babu cast Ramya in Aryan (2014) after he liked her performance in this film.

 Box office

 The initial collections were high, but the film later became a box office failure after the collections dipped.
-The film flopped along with Ramya's Antu Intu Preeti Bantu.
+The film flopped along with Ramya's Anthu Inthu Preethi Banthu.